M4 highway (Moldova): Route description

 It begins in the Tiraspol city centre, branching off the republican road R26.
-Heading north, it reaches the junction with the M5 highway, which runs between the border with Ukraine (east, towards the port city of Odessa) and Chișinău in the west.
+Heading north, it reaches the junction with the M5 highway, which runs between the border with Ukraine (east, towards the port city of Odesa) and Chișinău in the west.
 The road then crosses around the area of Grigoriopol before reaching the M1 highway south of the city of Dubăsari.

 The road continues to head north to Sănătăuca, where it stops following the Dniester, via Rîbnița, where it reaches republican road R13, towards Bălți.
 The road then reaches the border with Ukraine at Hristovaia, continuing as T0225 on the Ukrainian side.

 The road is controlled in its entirety by the government of the unrecognized state of Transnistria, as the road primarily crosses through Transnistrian territory.
 However, near the city of Dubăsari, it crosses the de facto border between Moldova (Dubăsari District) and Transnistria on several occasions.